Allied Health Professions, Dentistry, Nursing and Pharmacy (UoA 3)

 Infrastructure and facilities

-The Institute of Biomedical and Biomolecular Sciences (IBBS) has world-class research facilities and techniques, acquired both from external research grants and from substantial internal investment.
+The Institute of Biological and Biomedical Sciences (IBBS) has world-class research facilities and techniques, acquired both from external research grants and from substantial internal investment.

 The University of Portsmouth Imaging Centre was created as a facility to bring together the wide variety of advanced microscopy techniques available in IBBS.
 A purpose-built Microscopy Imaging Suite houses the atomic force microscope, live cell imaging microscope, a TIR microscope and laser capture micro-dissection apparatus.
 Three confocal instruments plus calcium imaging and a variety of Fluorescence Microscopes are located close by, and excellent facilities for Electron microscopy (SEM and TM) are located in a dedicated laboratory within the Faculty.